The 2017 Conifer Awards

 Our award winner in this category goes to none other than Sen. Susan Collins.

-Speculation raged all year, in a speculative “will she or won’t she” torrent of punditry, speculating as to the future intentions of Maine’s senior senator.
+Speculation raged all year, in a torrent of “will she or won’t she” punditry, wondering as to the future intentions of Maine’s senior senator.
 Collins was famously toying with the idea that she may want to run for governor, which would obviously have major implications for that race, her U.S. Senate seat, and the state of politics in both Maine and the country.

 No small stakes.